Bad Kreuznach: Sport clubs

-In Bad Kreuznach there are many clubs that can boast of successes at the national level.
+In Bad Kreuznach, there are many clubs that can boast of successes at the national level.
 In trampolining and whitewater slalom, the town is a national stronghold, while it has also shown strength at the state level in shooting sports and bocce.
 The biggest club is VfL 1848 Bad Kreuznach, within which the first basketball department in any sport club in Germany was founded in 1935.
-After the Second World War, too, the club produced many important personalities, among them several players at the national level.
+After the World War II, too, the club produced many important personalities, among them several players at the national level.
 Moreover, the club's field hockey department is also of importance, having for a while been represented in the Damen-Bundesliga ("Ladies' National League").
-The first field hockey department in a Bad Kreuznach sport club, however, was the Kreuznacher HC, which made it to the semi-finals at the German Championship in 1960, and which to this day stages the Easter Hockey Tournament.
+The first field hockey department in a Bad Kreuznach sports club, however, was the Kreuznacher HC, which made it to the semi-finals at the German Championship in 1960, and which to this day stages the Easter Hockey Tournament.
 In football, the town's most successful club is Eintracht Bad Kreuznach.
 The team played in, among other leagues, the Oberliga, when that was Germany's highest level in football, as well as, later, the Second Bundesliga.
-The club that has won the most titles is MTV Bad Kreuznach, which in trampolining is among Germany's most successful clubs.
+The club that has won the most titles is MTV Bad Kreuznach, which, in trampolining, is among Germany's most successful clubs.
 Canoeing, in particular whitewater slalom, is practised by RKV Bad Kreuznach.
 Creuznacher RV has a long tradition in rowing.
 Also important are the shooting sport clubs SG Bad Kreuznach 1847 and BSC Bad Kreuznach.
-In disabled sports, the Sportfreunde Diakonie especially has been successful, particularly in bocce.
+In disabled sports, the Sportfreunde Diakonie has been especially successful, particularly in bocce.